AHMEDSAEEDGIT/query-performance-tuning/sections/1-explain-for-query-optimization/explain-for-query-optimization.md

 ---

-## ✍ Query Example1: Filtering on a Non-Indexed Column
+## ✍ Different examples to udernstand filtering with different index types
  “We will go through different types of indeces by execute a simple `SELECT` on the `city` ”